A quick and easy Instant Pot version of the Southern classic.

 - 1 tablespoon olive oil

-- 1 cup sliced smoked rope sausage (low sodium and sulfate free) cut into 1/2 inch thick half moons
+- 1 cup smoked rope sausage low sodium and sulfate-free, cut into 1/2 inch thick half moons

-- 2 (6 ounce) boneless and skinless chicken breast, cubed small
+- 12 ounces boneless and skinless chicken breasts cubed small

 - 1 teaspoon dried thyme